-All manufacturers need design drawings of one kind or another to make a finished part from metal or plastic.
-That usually means a computer-generated CAD file, and that’s what product developers most often use to make a design.
+All manufacturers need design drawings of one kind or another to make a finished part from metal or plastic, and that usually means a computer-generated CAD file.
 But many product developers may not know how those files are used on the shop floor.
 Here is what you need to know from a manufacturer’s point of view, so that your computer designs can be translated into a finished part in the fastest, most accurate and cost-effective way.

 3D CAD software is used to make a model of your design.
 That 3D model contains all of the dimensional data for the part, even if it’s not displayed on the screen at any given time.
 What you see on the screen usually looks like a solid object, something you can rotate and look at from any angle.
 This model is mathematical and is composed purely of data.